-Through our statutory leaving care services and our wider provision, we tailor our support for looked after children and care leavers, offering practical and sustainable ways to improve their life chances.
+Through many of our services, we touch the lives of those whom have been in care and we tailor our support for looked after children and care leavers, offering practical and sustainable ways to improve their life chances.

 ‘The NLCBF plays a key role in promoting sector-led improvement of leaving care support services.’